kkj15dk/Examproject-programming/README.md

 # Predefined systems

 There are som predefined systems which have been loaded at an earlier point.
-Some cannot handle as many iterations, for instance fractal tree, which shouldnt be run at more than 6 iterations unless you have a powerhouse of a computer, but looks really cool :D
+Some cannot handle as many iterations, for instance fractal tree, which shouldnt be run at more than 6 iterations unless you have a powerhouse of a computer, but looks really cool (rainbow colors are on purpose) :D

 # NB

-We know some project files have become rather lengthy, but this is only because of the implementation of predefiend and user defined systems.
+There are some global variables defined in settings.py.
+These are used to define user defined systems, and are used to Also, we know some project files have become rather lengthy, but this is only because of the implementation of predefiend and user defined systems.